-Hearing Screenings: 4k, First, Third, & Fifth Grades Vision Screenings: 4k, Kindergarten, Second, & Fourth Grades
+Hearing Screenings: 4k, First, Third, & Fifth Grades Vision Screenings: 4k, Kindergarten, Second, & Fourth Grades Schedules are subject to change.

 SNACKS

 Throughout the school year, there may be events or occasions where snacks are provided for students.
 Your help in keeping our Suring Elementary students healthy is appreciated.
 Children do need healthy snacks during the day.
 Below you will find a list of acceptable and unacceptable healthy snack choices.
 Thank you for your support in this area!
 See chart for suggestions: